Renters, Here's When You Should Call Your Landlord [Infographic]

 Since positive tenant/landlord communication is so important, chat with the landlord about these topics:

-- Census.
-No matter if it's a significant other, a family member, or a friendly Wal-Mart greeter, the landlord needs to know how many residents are now within the home.
+- Who's living there: No matter if it's a significant other, a family member, or a friendly Wal-Mart greeter, the landlord needs to know how many residents are now within the home.

-- Animals.
-If the lease was signed with only two rabbits in the residence and now there are 12?
+- Pets: If the lease was signed with only two rabbits in residence and now there are 12?
 This is news that needs to be shared.

-- Design.
-This quote, “Always ask before painting”, from our post, “Dear Future Tenant, Here’s What I Need From You,” seems to fit.
-If binge watching home improvement shows inspires paint or décor changes, run it by the landlord first.
+- Design: If binge-watching home improvement shows inspires paint or décor changes, run it by the landlord first!